 User generated content (UGC) is one of the most valuable marketing assets available to brands these days.
 Billions of social media interactions are happening every day.
 There’s a whole universe of words, images and videos that businesses can tap into.
 By using social aggregators brands can plug in a feed containing a popular hashtag.
 They can sit back and watch a never ending stream of fresh UGC pour in.

 That’s all very well, but turning all of this social ‘noise’ into usable assets can be a challenge.
 To put that challenge into perspective ‘#love’ has generated 695 million messages on Instagram alone.
 How do you find the best content for your brand from amongst those millions of posts?
 The answer is careful curation.

 It’s estimated that a good human curator can review about 2000 Tweets per day.
 Good luck manually moderating #love then – unless you have an unlimited budget to employ vast armies of moderators.
 Those can work through that content over the next couple of centuries. (you need it this afternoon you say?
 Forget it).
 Cue artificial intelligence.

 Given machines control all of this human interaction in the first place it’s fitting that it should come full circle.
 AI is providing a new way to identify the best content…to remove the haystack and leave only the needles.
 Entrusting all of this personal, human content to programmes may feel counter intuitive.
 However, this blend of the human content and machine learning can save businesses a great deal of time and money.

 Before we delve into how this unexpected relationship works, let’s recap precisely why UGC is so important to digital brands.

 Evergreen, authentic & resource saving: Why UGC matters

-In previous articles, we’ve written extensively about the growing value of UGC to digital brands.
+In previous articles, we’ve written extensively about the growing value of UGC in marketing.
 In short, there’s an emerging cynicism which turns consumers off of overly promotional brand generated content.
 Furthermore, we face an increasing appetite for “real”, unfiltered opinions from peers.
 What some people call ‘social proof’.

 UGC is authentic